Biography

 2016

-Dust, Flowers Gallery, New York
+Dust, Flowers Gallery, New York, USA

 2014

-Dust, Torch Gallery, Amsterdam
+Dust, Torch Gallery, Amsterdam, The Netherlands

 Dust, Les Rencontres d’Arles, France

-Dust, Flowers Gallery, London
+Dust, Flowers Gallery, London, UK

 Nadav Kander – 49 Works, Nanyang Academy of Fine Arts, Singapore